Google Calendar Synchronization

 With this you can test your Google Calendar to org-mode synchronization by following these steps:

 1. Download the above script and save it as 'ical2org'.
 Make sure that the script is in your PATH and don't forget to set the executable flag (chmod u+x ical2org).
-You can also customize the script a bit by changing the variables in the config section of the script.
+You should customize the script by changing the variables in the config section of the script.
+Note in particular 'maxage' for setting which entries are converted, and 'author' and 'emailaddress' for setting your details.

 2. Find your private URL for your calendar